How to Change Tax Class in Germany: A Step-by-Step Guide for Foreigners

 Tax Class 2 (Steuerklasse 2): Single Parents Eligible for Child Benefits

-- You must be unmarried, separated, divorced, or widowed.
+- Unmarried, separated, divorced, or widowed.

 Tax Class 3 (Steuerklasse 3): Married with a Spouse in Tax Class 5 or Unmarried Parents Living Together